Oxyless/cache_cache/README.md

 cache_cache
 ===========

-CacheCache allow you to manage dynamically multiple groups of HTML5 manifests using rails cache.
+CacheCache allow you to manage dynamically multiple groups of HTML5 manifests.

 # Installation #